What is Idea To Prototype?

 Can the funds provided for I2P be used for marketing materials?

 Funds can only be used for prototyping.
 Funds cannot be used for the purchase of laptops, desktop computers, 3d printers or any widely available fabrication equipment.
-Reimbursements cannot be used for logo creation, printing services for business cards or collateral, any artistic services or materials that are not directly associated with materials and supplies for prototyping, etc.
+Reimbursements cannot be used for graphic design, logo creation, printing services for business cards or collateral, any artistic services or materials that are not directly associated with materials and supplies for prototyping, etc.